Skip to Content

 Note: In some circumstances, orders may be issued where high-risk safety hazards are discovered which are not identified in this standard.

-• SHUT DOWN- means if the item is deficient and will result in an order for immediate compliance (0 days for the compliance time):
+- SHUT DOWN- If an item is deficient and an order is issued for immediate compliance (0 days for the compliance time):

-• A repair can be done immediately during the maintenance unless it is a reportable incident according to the Incident Reporting Guidelines.
-Even if it is a reportable incident, a TSSA Supervisor, Incident Management Specialist or Investigator can authorize an immediate repair
+- A repair can be done immediately during the maintenance unless it is a reportable incident according to the Incident Reporting Guidelines.
+Even if it is a reportable incident, a TSSA Supervisor or Investigator can authorize an immediate repair

-• REPAIR / REPLACE - means if the item is deficient and will result in an order with a 14-day time period for compliance:
+- REPAIR / REPLACE - If the item is deficient and an order is issued for compliance within a 14-day time period:

 Owner